+'''

 int SGIHelpMsg(char in_key, char , char )

+'''

-in_key is a character token that SGIHelpMsg() uses to look up help material.
-The value of in_key depends on how the user requested help.
+in\key is a character token that SGIHelpMsg() uses to look up help material.
+The value of in\key depends on how the user requested help.
 The subsections that follow describe how the value is determined.
-The other argument to SGIHelpMsg() is reserved for future Silicon Graphics use.
+The other arguments to SGIHelpMsg() is reserved for future Silicon Graphics use.
 A return value of 0 indicates failure.

-A ViewKit application calls SGIHelpIndexMsg() when it needs to display an index of help available:
+A ViewKit application calls SGIHelpIndexMsg() to display an index of help available: